department-of-veterans-affairs/va.gov-team/products/cms-integration/transformation-process.md

 # Transformation Process

 So you want to take a peek under the hood, eh?
 Please, step inside.
-I&rsquo;ll show you how it works.
+I'll show you how it works.

 ## The actors

 The goal of the whole transformer system is to change all the content models from one shape to another.
-In the end, it&rsquo;s just inputs (raw content), process (the transformers), and outputs (transformed content).
+In the end, it's just inputs (raw content), process (the transformers), and outputs (transformed content).

-Before we talk about how it all works, let&rsquo;s get some shared terminology first.
+Before we talk about how it all works, let's get some shared terminology first.

 ### Content model name